When it comes to motivational running the first thing I think of is Minister Eric Thomas' quote,

 The problem is our media and top running magazines focus too much attention on the big names and forget the other running giants out within our communities and around the world.

 I wanted to send some motivational running tips out to help runners leverage their time, fitness and results.

 1. Greater is He that is in you, then is in the world.

 I have always taken that Bible verse literally.
 There is a great power in all of us to do extraordinary things.

-I have been religious since I can remember and know that what I have tried to do thus far in my career as a runner could not have been done without God’s help.
+I could not have done what I have thus far in my running career without God's help.